tahosalodge383/tahosa-map/README.md

 ## Author

-This map was created by Brendan Curley, 2025 Associate Lodge Adviser of Marketing.
+This map was originally created by Brendan Curley, 2025 Associate Lodge Adviser of Marketing.